minprog/programmeren-1/problems/calendar/index.md

     expected "<padding> 1"

 it means that it expects the correct number of spaces to be printed before the first day of the month.
 In the example atop this problem, there are exactly 6 spaces before the number 1 that is the first day of the month.

+## Challenge

+Now if you can spare some time, take up the challenge to **minimize function length** for your assignment.
+Above, we've provided you with quite a few functions to implement, but it's very reasonable to introduce more functions.
+Try to split up everything in as many functions as possible.
+One contraint: make sure all functions have good names!
+That might be the hard part.

+Make your changes incrementally and test your code regularly.